MathlaALw/MathlaALw/README.md

 # 👋 Hi, I'm MathlaALw!

 Welcome to my GitHub profile!
 I'm a passionate programmer based in Oman 🇴🇲, working on various console-based and educational projects.
-I'm currently focused on improving my skills in C#, C++, and version control with Git.
+I'm currently focused on improving my skills in C#, and version control with Git.